 M.Sc.
 Sports Biochemistry

 (a) Name of the Program: M. Sc.
 Sports Biochemistry (2 years)

-(c)Intake and eligibility: Bachelors’ Degree in Biochemistry/Life Sciences/ any other branch of Science/or any other examination recognized equivalent there to or higher degree, any Medical (MBBS, BDS, BAMS) BPT/Allied Medical Sciences degree with 50% marks or equivalent grade in aggregate for General category and 45% or equivalent grade for SC/ST/OBC/PWD candidates and must have at least one course in Biology at 12th standard/ Intermediate level.
+- Minimum Eligibility for entry: Bachelors’ Degree in Biochemistry/Life Sciences/ any other branch of Science/or any other examination recognized equivalent there to or higher degree, any Medical (MBBS, BDS, BAMS) BPT/Allied Medical Sciences degree with 50% marks or equivalent grade in aggregate for General category and 45% or equivalent grade for SC/ST/OBC/PWD candidates and must have at least one course in Biology at 12th standard/ Intermediate level.